Updated September 14, 2023

 The most popular and commercial photo editing software is Photoshop.
-It can also be called a layman’s software as it is the most used software presently.
-Basically, Photoshop is a raster and pixel-based image editor, developed and published by adobe systems.
-In 1988, American brothers, Thomas, and John Knoll created Photoshop.
-Most importantly, Photoshop today is taught in almost all educational institutes from the basic level to an advanced level and is on high demand.
-It is used by graphic designers, photographers, architects, and all the creative designers.
+It can also be called layman’s software as it is the most used software presently.
+Photoshop is a raster and pixel-based image editor developed and published by adobe systems.
+In 1988, American brothers Thomas and John Knoll created Photoshop.
+Most importantly, Photoshop today is taught in almost all educational institutes from the basic to an advanced level and is in high demand.
+It is used by graphic designers, photographers, architects, and all creative designers.

 An image-management software with image editing is basically what defines as Lightroom.
 It was created in 2006 by Mark Hamburg.
-A simple software, with an in-built saving option, Lightroom is easy to learn and a non-destructive software.
-A global program that allows the user to view, organize, manage and edit large numbers of digital images is what Lightroom offers.
+Lightroom is a simple software with an in-built saving option and is easy to learn and non-destructive software.
+Lightroom offers a global program that allows the user to view, organize, manage, and edit large numbers of digital images.

-Head to Head Comparison between Adobe Lightroom vs Photoshop (Infographics)
+Head To Head Comparison Between Adobe Lightroom and Photoshop (Infographics)

-- Photoshop saves its files in PSD or PSB formats whereas Lightroom doesn’t have a “save” option.
-It saves all the set of instructions in a catalog file as XMPs.
+- Photoshop saves its files in PSD or PSB formats, whereas Lightroom doesn’t have a “save” option.
+It saves all the set of instructions in a catalog file as XMP.

-- Being a global program, Lightroom works overall of the image, while Photoshop works on every minimal detail of the image.
+- Being a global program, Lightroom works overall of the image, while Photoshop works on every minimal detail.

-- It is very difficult on Photoshop to work on multiple or a group of images while Lightroom is based on image management, giving the ease for efficient workflow.
+- It is very difficult in Photoshop to work on multiple or a group of images, while Lightroom is based on image management, giving ease for an efficient workflow.

-- Photoshop is much more complicated software in comparison to Lightroom.
-Which makes Lightroom easier to learn.
+- Photoshop is a much more complicated software in comparison to Lightroom, which makes Lightroom easier to learn.

-- Photoshop is used generally for an advanced purpose like image retouching and image manipulation while Lightroom is for simple and straightforward editing.
+- Photoshop is generally used for advanced purposes like image retouching and manipulation, while Lightroom is for simple editing.

-- Photoshop can be used to edit graphics as well as photos whereas Lightroom can be used only for photos.
+- Photoshop can edit graphics and photos, whereas Lightroom can be used only for photos.

-- For rendering 3d graphics or text over 2d, the user must use Photoshop while Lightroom lacks in this feature.
+- The user must use Photoshop to render 3d graphics or text over 2d, while Lightroom lacks this feature.

 Adobe Lightroom vs Photoshop Comparison Table

-Easier to learn with well-organized workflow: – Lightroom is basically an image management program so we can easily import images, sort through selects, organize collections, process raw images, create slideshows and even post them directly to social media.
-Being an effortless software, Lightroom is a much easier software to learn.
+Easier to learn with a well-organized workflow: – Lightroom is an image management program, so we can easily import images, sort through select, organize collections, process raw images, create slideshows, and even post them directly to social media.
+Being an effortless software, Lightroom is much easier software to learn.

-• Rendering 3d Objects: – Photoshop allows the user to render 3d objects and text on a 2d images.
-As well as convert 2d images in a 3d format.
+• Rendering 3d Objects: – Photoshop allows the user to render 3d objects and text on 2d images.
+As well as convert 2d images into a 3d format.

 Rendering 3d Objects: –

-Uneven workflow: – to sort, organize and manage files, Photoshop need Adobe Bridge. working on multiple images simultaneously is troublesome in Photoshop.
+Uneven workflow: – to sort, organize and manage files, Photoshop needs Adobe Bridge.
+Working on multiple images simultaneously is troublesome in Photoshop.
 Also, to process Raw images, it needs Lightroom or Adobe Camera Raw.

-Adobe Lightroom vs Photoshop are both very different programs.
-While Lightroom is a much easier, simple and effortless software to learn and grasp.
-Photoshop, on the other hand, is a much elaborated, complex and advanced software.
-Both Adobe Lightroom vs Photoshop has their own strengths and weaknesses, and it is very difficult to decide which one is better than the other.
+Although, Adobe Lightroom vs Photoshop is both very different programs.
+While Lightroom is a much easier, simple, and effortless software to learn and grasp.
+Photoshop, on the other hand, is a much elaborated, complex, and advanced software.
+Both Adobe Lightroom and Photoshop have their strengths and weaknesses, and it is very difficult to decide which is better.

-It all depends on the nature of work.
-If the user is a beginner and wants to edit multiple images with simple editing and retouching then he should go for LIGHTROOM, otherwise, for advanced retouching, detailed editing, and advanced image manipulations PHOTOSHOP is the winner.
+It all depends on the nature of the work.
+If the user is a beginner and wants to edit multiple images with simple editing and retouching, then he should go for LIGHTROOM; otherwise, for advanced retouching, detailed editing, and advanced image manipulations, PHOTOSHOP is the winner.